digital-delivery-academy/fibonacci-rest-csharp/README.md

 There are no automated checks for this application.
 Treating the application as a black box, produce appropriate automated checks against the applications interfaces.
 Consider that there is more than one interface into the application.

-- Use only RestAssured or RestEasy to test the REST interface.
+- Use only RestSharp to test the REST interface.
-- Use only JUnit as a test harness.
+- Use only NUnit as a test harness.
 - Ensure that your tests can be executed with an appropriate goal from Maven.

 # To submit your test